-The sale of the Notes to a Plan or Other Plan Investor is in no respect a representation by the Issuer that such an investment meets all relevant legal requirements with respect to investment by Plans or Other Plan Investors generally or any particular Plan or Other Plan Investor, or that such an investment is appropriate for Plans or Other Plan Investors generally or any particular Plan or Other Plan Investor.
+The sale of the Notes to a Plan or Other Plan Investor is in no respect a representation by the Issuer, the Dealers or their respective affiliates that such an investment meets all relevant legal requirements with respect to investment by Plans or Other Plan Investors generally or any particular Plan or Other Plan Investor, or that such an investment is appropriate for Plans or Other Plan Investors generally or any particular Plan or Other Plan Investor.
 Neither this discussion nor anything in this Base Prospectus is or is intended to be investment advice directed at any potential purchaser that is a Plan or Other Plan Investor, or at such purchasers generally.